jlmakes/scrollreveal/README.md

   <head>
     <script>
       // to ensure our elements are only hidden when JavaScript is enabled
-      // we attach the class 'js' to the <html> element document.documentElement.classList.add('js-enabled');
+      // we attach a class, e.g. 'js-enabled', to the <html> element document.documentElement.classList.add('js-enabled');
     </script>
     <style>